Alta Ski Area

 Restaurants and Places to Relax

 Alf’s Restaurant: Invite the whole gang to meet up at Alf’s Restaurant for a mid-day, mid-mountain interlude.
-Centered in Albion Basin, this family-friendly eatery serves up all the traditional ski eats — burgers, chili, brats and local microbrews.
-Choose a spot on the sunny deck or inside the lodge alongside a mini-museum of historical Alta photographs and vintage skis.
+Centered in Albion Basin, this family-friendly eatery serves all the traditional ski eats — burgers, chili, brats and local microbrews.
+Choose a spot on the sunny deck or inside the lodge alongside a mini museum of historical Alta photographs and vintage skis.

-Watson Shelter: Intermediate and expert skiers take delight in Watson Shelter, a mid-mountain refuge located near the Collins lift angle station.
-Watson Cafe, on the second level, serves up organic and locally-sourced food options while giving diners a sensational canyon view.
-Feeling extra special?
-Make a reservation for a fine-dining lunch experience at Collins Grill on the third level.
+Watson Shelter: Intermediate and expert skiers delight in Watson Shelter, a cozy mid-mountain lodge near the Collins lift mid-station.
+On the second level, Watson Cafe serves organic and locally sourced burrito bowls, soups, salads, pizza and more while giving diners a sensational canyon view.
+For special occasions, make a reservation for a fine dining, multi-course experience at Collins Grill on the third floor.
+Baldy Brews, at snow level, offers sweet and savory treats and a full-service espresso bar.